Productivity hacks - 12 min read

 Here’s why you should use a task management tool.

-Some task management tools, such as MeisterTask, integrate with calendar apps such as iCal and Google Calendar so you can create calendar events from tasks and vice versa.
+Some task management tools, such as MeisterTask, integrate with calendar apps such as iCal and Google Calendar, so you can create calendar events from tasks and vice versa.
 As such, you can see what is due and when, and plan your blocks around those task deadlines.
-Find out how to set up the integration here (it’s easy).

 • With all tasks in a specific project.
-This gives you an overview of every task which is being worked on in a project, no matter who it’s assigned to.
+This gives you an overview of every task which is being worked on in a project, regardless of whom it’s assigned to.
 This is helpful if you want to plan your team’s work around all project-based deadlines and dependencies.

 • With all tasks assigned to you in all projects.
 This gives you an overview of all of your tasks in MeisterTask.
 With all of your tasks in one concise Google Calendar, you can narrow your field of view, analyze your schedule, and start planning your time around your task deadlines.